 Before becoming an artistic value, the art form was imprinted on the walls of the tribe’s mud houses.
 Indian tribes can harbor artistic gems within their folds for generations.
 But eventually, they find outward recognition in one form or another.
 Today, Warli paintings and artists have gained fame, appreciation, and usability.

-Warli Art Painting: The Origination
+Warli Art Designs: The Origination

 The word ‘Warli’ originated from Warla, meaning “piece of land” or “field”.
 Warli tribes practice it from the North Sahyadri Range in Maharashtra.
 India and extended all the way up to the Gujarat border.
-Traditionally, people from the Warli and Malkhar koli tribe created Warli paintings on the walls of their mud huts or houses with rice paste.
+Traditionally, people from the Warli and Malkhar koli tribe created Warli art designs on the walls of their mud huts or houses with rice paste.

 The origin of warli art tribe has been practicing this art and tarpa dance for generations and it can be traced back to as early as the tenth century.
 In the past, Warli artists used to make their paintings in their homes as a part of their cultural requirements.
 They would paint over a brown background.
 Which was basically a mixture of mud and cow dung cakes.